ayushg245/safety_helmet_detector/README.md

 ## Usage

-1. Place your video file in the data folder (you can use video.mp4)
+1. Place your video file in the data folder (you can use data/video.mp4 for a trial for this project)
 2. Run the script:
 ```bash
 python helmet_detector.py
 ```
-3. Enter the path to your video file when prompted
+3. Enter the path to your video file when prompted (data/video.mp4)
 4. Press 'q' to quit the detection window

 ## Output

 The system provides:
 1. Real-time video display with detections
-2. Saved output video in the "output" directory
+2. Processed video saved to output/ directory
-3. Visual feedback for each detection
-4. Confidence scores for decision transparency

-## XAI Components

-### 1. Model Interpretability
-- Confidence scores for each detection
-- Clear labeling of detection results
-- Visual feedback for detection decisions

-### 2. Transparency
-- Processing information display
-- Detection decision explanations
-- Clear visual indicators

-### 3. Trust Building
-- Consistent detection patterns
-- Reliable confidence scoring
-- Clear visual feedback

-## Performance

-- Processes every 10th frame to maintain real-time performance
-- Uses confidence threshold of 0.35 for reliable detections
-- Can run on both CPU and GPU (with CUDA support)
-- Efficient processing with frame skipping
+3. Bounding boxes and confidence labels shown for detected objects

 ## Contributing